 How much does it cost?

 - Scheduled meals

 - Hotel accommodation for 6 nights (single and double options available; see below for pricing)

 - 1 year of AAAS membership

 - Registration with Double Occupancy Hotel Accommodation: $2,300

 - Registration with Single Occupancy Hotel Accommodation: $3,300

 AAAS Members will receive a $100 discount.

 All prices are given in U.S. dollars.
 Limited spaces are available for a no-lodging option ($1,500 for non-members; $1,400 for AAAS members): includes tuition, all materials, and most meals.
 Please note that hotels in Washington, D.C. average $300 per night around workshop dates.

+Please note that scholarships are not available.
+Applicants are encouraged to seek organizational support or other sponsorship.
 Download a template justification letter for requesting institutional funding.